Uncertainty Quantification for Bayesian CART: Non-dyadic Bayesian CART

 Note that in the actual BART implementation, the splits are chosen from sample quantiles to ensure balancedness (similar to our condition \eqref{eq:balance2}).
-Quantile splits are a natural way to generate many weakly balanced systems, providing a much increased flexibility compared to dyadic splits, which correspond to uniform quantiles. {\begin{example}[Quantile Splits] Denote with $G$ a c.d.f with a density $g$ on $[0,1]$ that satisfies $\|g\|_\infty \leq2^{D-1}/(2E)$ {for $E,D>0$ chosen below} and $\|1/g\|_\infty\leq C_q$ for some $C_q>0$.
-Let us define a dyadic projection of $G$ as
+Quantile splits (Example \ref{exquantiles} below) are a natural way to generate many weakly balanced systems, providing a much increased flexibility compared to dyadic splits, which correspond to uniform quantiles.
+Other examples together with a graphical depiction of the unbalanced Haar wavelets for certain non-dyadic choices of split points $b_{lk}$ are in the Supplement (Figure \ref{fig:diagram} in Section \ref{sec-suppnd}).